kartik-v/yii2-dynagrid/CHANGE.md

 - (bug #4): Only variables should be passed by reference.
 - (bug #6): Bug in getDataFromDb.
 - (bug #7): Before and after do not work.
 - (bug #12): Mention that the personalization is stored with the widget ID.
+- (bug #12): Mention that the personalization is stored with the widget ID.
+- (bug #12): Mention that the personalization is stored with the widget ID.
 - (bug #13): You must setup a unique identifier for DynaGrid within "options['id']".
 - (enh #15): Added `showPersonalize` property to configure whether personalize will be shown.